cecile/cecilerepo/WOW/AddOns/src/ElvUI_MeterOverlay/readme.txt

 - ElvUI_MeterOverlay : Core application, this must be installed always.
 - ElvUI_MeterOverlay_Recount : Module for Recount Damage Meter, install if you use Recount as Damage Meter.
 - ElvUI_MeterOverlay_Skada : Module for Skada Damage Meter, install if you use Skada Damage Meter.
+- ElvUI_MeterOverlay_TinyDPS : Module for TinyDPS Damage Meter, install if you use TinyDPS as Damage Meter.

 Open ElvUI configuration and go to DataText section, select "Damage Meter Overlay" in any datatext that you like to have this module on.